When does cash settlement happen to close out short delivery?

 Example scenario

-4. If the closing price of Oriental Trimex on the auction date was ₹18, the exchange cash settles the trade at ₹21.6 (20% higher than 18).
+- If the settlement price of Oriental Trimex on the auction date was ₹18, the exchange cash settles the trade at ₹21.6 (20% higher than 18).

 This is because cash settlement always happens at whichever is higher of the following:

-• The closing price on auction day + 20%.
+- The settlement price on auction day + 20%.

 In the event of short delivery of AAA and above-rated bonds or debentures, the closing price will be the greater of the highest exchange rate from the start of the trading period to the close-out day, or 5% above the auction day's official closing price.
 For bonds and debentures rated below AAA, a 20% close-out markup is applied.